gardener/dashboard/charts/identity/README.md

 > [!CAUTION]
 > This Helm chart has been deprecated.
-> It will be removed without replacement earliest 6 months after deprecation (around November 2026).
+> It will be removed without replacement earliest around November 2026.